woblerr/gpbackman/COMMANDS.md

 To delete backup sets newer than the given timestamp, use the --after-timestamp option.
 Only --older-than-days, --before-timestamp or --after-timestamp option must be specified.

-Use --database to delete backup sets only for the specified database.
-Without --database, cleanup considers backups for all databases in the history database.
+Use --database to clean history only for the specified database.
+Without --database, cleanup includes deleted backup history for all databases in the history database.
+Database names are matched exactly and case-sensitively against backup history.

 By default, the existence of dependent backups is checked and deletion process is not performed, unless the --cascade option is passed in.